 Nobody can tell you what your chances of waiver approval are as you consider joining the military.
-Depending on your issue, it could be an easy process (like LASIK or PRK Laser Eye Surgery) or a difficult and long process for serious knee or shoulder surgeries.
+Depending on your issue, it could be an easy process, like LASIK or PRK Laser Eye Surgery, or a difficult and long process for serious knee or shoulder surgeries.

 The process starts when you complete the medical pre-screening form at the recruiter's office.
-The recruiter sends this up to MEPS when he/she asks for a medical examination appointment.
+The recruiter sends this up to MEPS, asking for a medical examination appointment.
 Now, MEPS does not belong to any particular branch of service.
-It's what's known as a "Joint Command," and operates independently from all service branches.
+It's what's known as a joint command and operates independently from all service branches.

-Once your medical examination is complete, you are determined to be either "medical qualified for military service," or "medically disqualified for military service," according to the medical standards set by DOD.
+Once your medical examination is complete, you are determined to be either "medical qualified for military service," or "medically disqualified for military service," according to the medical standards set by DoD.

-There are two types of disqualifications: temporary and permanent.
-"Permanent" doesn't necessarily mean you can't join the Military, and "Temporary" doesn't mean you need a waiver.
+There are two types of disqualifications: temporary and permanent. "permanent" doesn't necessarily mean you can't join the military, and "temporary" doesn't mean you need a waiver.
 Temporary means that you currently have a disqualifying medical condition, but that will change with time.
-An example would be a broken toe.
-You can't enlist with a broken toe, but once it heals (assuming there are no complications) the condition will no longer be disqualifying, and you'll be able to enlist without a waiver.
+An example might be that you can't enlist with a broken toe, but once it heals, assuming no complications, the condition will no longer be disqualifying and you'll be able to enlist without a waiver.
 Permanent means you have a disqualifying medical condition that isn't going to change with time, such as a history of depression.

 - Is the condition progressive?

 - Is the condition subject to aggravation by military service?

 - Will the condition preclude satisfactory completion of prescribed training and subsequent military duty?

 - Will the condition constitute an undue hazard to the examine or to others, particularly under combat conditions?